Bloom-host/BloomDocs/docs/billing/upgrades.md

 To upgrade or transfer a VPS service please open a billing ticket [here](https://billing.bloom.host/submitticket.php).
 :::
 :::caution
 Downgrading VPS services is not possible due to the limitations of KVM software.
-Reducing disk size is not possible without rebulding the VM.
+Reducing disk size is not possible without rebuilding the VM.
 To downgrade you can purchase a new VPS and transfer your data over, once you are done you can request a prorated credit refund for your old VPS plan.
 To request the credit refund you'll need to open a billing ticket [here](https://billing.bloom.host/submitticket.php)
 :::

 To request a plan upgrade, downgrade or a change of location go to the Products section of our billing panel [here](https://billing.bloom.host/clientarea.php?action=services), sign in with your Billing Account, click the three dots to the right side of the Product you want to upgrade, then select the Upgrade/Downgrade button.